Quantitative Methods in Archaeology (or a similar) course obtained;

 There is one final grade.
 Passing the average grade is sufficient.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-3 lab assignments are due throughout the block.
-Assignment peer-reviews follow.
+Lab assignments are due throughout the block.
+Peer-reviews follow.
 The final project is due in the 8th week.

 General information about registration can be found on the Course and Exam Enrolment page.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.

 All information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).

 For more information about this course, please contact dr. T. (Tuna) Kalayci.

 Attendance is not compulsory but recommended: preparing the final project and solving assignments relies on class participation.